AitoDotAI/aito-python-tools/docs/cli.md

 # Aito Command Line Interface

-The aito CLI tool aims to help you get upload your data to Aito instance as fast as possible
+The Aito CLI tool aims to help you get upload your data to Aito instance as fast as possible

 ## Installation

 To install with pip, run: `pip install aitoai`

 To install from source, first clone the repository and then run: `python setup.py install`

+Aito supports integration with your SQL database.
+To enable this feature, please follow the instructions [here](docs/sql_functions.md/#installation)

 ## Introduction